What is a bond?

 - Unsecured claims arising after filing for bankruptcy.

-- Wages, salaries and commissions.
+- Wages, salaries, and commissions.

-- Contributions to employees benefits.
+- Contributions to employee benefits.

 - Tax claims.